ggreer/the_silver_searcher/README.md

 A code searching tool similar to `ack`, with a focus on speed.

-### Note: I'm going to be busy with other things for a while.
-Don't take it personally if your pull request or issue languishes.
-I still want to improve Ag, but I have other priorities right now. ###
+### Note: I'm very busy with [Floobits](https://floobits.com/) until late August.
+Please don't take it personally if your pull request or issue languishes.
+I will go through them as soon as I have time. ###

 ## What's so great about Ag? ##